dmnfarrell/dmnfarrell.github.io/_posts/2020-07-11-eurostat-death-stats.markdown

 ## Total deaths per year up to end of June, individual plots

-The same plot broken down for multiple countries.
-Italy has incomplete data for 2020 so seems lower.
+The same plot broken down for only countries with complete data for all years.

 <div style="width: auto; float:center;">
  <a href="/img/eurostat_totaldeaths_bycountry.png"> <img class="scaled" src="/img/eurostat_totaldeaths_bycountry.png"></a>